Photo of John Webster Leslie

 John Webster Leslie

-Web Leslie advises clients on a broad range of risks, challenges, and opportunities at the intersection of technology and security, including on matters of cybersecurity, critical infrastructure, national security, and data privacy.
+Web Leslie advises clients on a broad range of challenges and opportunities at the intersection of technology and security, including investigations, regulatory, and transactional matters related to cybersecurity, national security, critical infrastructure, and data privacy.

-In addition to his regular practice, Web counsels pro bono clients on technology, immigration, and criminal law matters.
+In addition to his regular practice, Web counsels pro bono clients on data breach, immigration, and criminal law matters.

-Web previously served in government in different roles at the Department of Homeland Security, including at the National Protection and Programs Directorate—known today as the Cybersecurity and Infrastructure Security Agency—where he specialized in cybersecurity and critical infrastructure protection, public-private partnerships, and interagency cyber operations.
+Web previously served in government in different roles at the Department of Homeland Security (DHS), including at the National Protection and Programs Directorate—known today as the Cybersecurity and Infrastructure Security Agency (CISA)—where he specialized in cybersecurity and critical infrastructure protection, public-private partnerships, and interagency cyber operations.
 He also served as Special Assistant to the Secretary of Homeland Security.

 On January 29, 2024, the Department of Commerce (“Department”) published a proposed rule (“Proposed Rule”) to require providers and foreign resellers of U.S. Infrastructure-as-a-Service (“IaaS”) products to (i) verify the identity of their foreign customers and (ii) notify the Department when a foreign person transacts with that provider or reseller to train a large artificial intelligence (“AI”) model with potential capabilities that could be used in malicious cyber-enabled activity.
 The proposed rule also contemplates that the Department may impose special measures to be undertaken by U.S. IaaS providers to deter foreign malicious cyber actors’ use of U.S. IaaS products.
 The accompanying request for comments has a deadline of April 29, 2024.Continue Reading Department of Commerce Issues Proposed Rule to Regulate Infrastructure-as-a-Service Providers and Resellers